yogev-namir/Linkedin-Career-Advancement-Tool-CAT/README.md

 ## Usage

-This project is designed to work with two datasets that are not publicly available.
-These datasets are provided by the course instructors and must be placed in the same directory as the project files for the code to function correctly.
+This project is designed to work with linkedin profiles dataset that is not publicly available.
+We provided a snippet to this dataset in the "Other Resources" section below.

 ### Running the Project 🏃